Skip to main content

 Eligibility:

-Faculty and academic staff with .5 FTE or greater appointments working with UWEC students who qualify as minority or low-income students may apply.
-Please check with ORSP at 715-836-3405 to determine whether a student qualifies for this program, as students must meet specific requirements.
-Students are expected to move from this program to other funding programs and are unlikely to receive more than two awards under this program in their career.
+Faculty and academic staff with .5 FTE or greater appointments working with UWEC students who qualify as one (or more) of the following: students of color; low income (defined as Pell-Grant eligible); first-generation; non-traditional; no incoming credits; or registered with Services for Students with Disabilities.
+Please check with ORSP at 715-836-3405 to determine whether a student qualifies for this program.
+Students who are eligible for this program are also eligible for all other student funding opportunities ORSP offers; students are unlikely to receive more than two awards under this program in their career.

 Deadlines for Application: